apache/incubator-devlake/plugins/jira/README.md

 ![Screen Shot 2021-08-13 at 10 07 19 AM](https://user-images.githubusercontent.com/27032263/129363083-df0afa18-e147-4612-baf9-d284a8bb7a59.png)

 Your board id is used in all REST requests to DevLake.
 You do not need to set this in your `.env` file.
+## How do I find the custom field ID in Jira?
+Using URL
+1. Navigate to Administration >> Issues >> Custom Fields .
+2. Click the cog and hover over Configure or Screens option.
+3. Observe the URL at the bottom left of the browser window.
+Example: The id for this custom field is 10006.

 **Example:**